brandly/overturn-presidential-election/README.md

 2000 was a heated election.
 30 different states could have "single-handedly" changed the outcome.

-Out off all the elections that we have data for, only four of them would've had a different outcome if an entire state had reversed their position.
+Out off all the elections that we have data for, only five of them would've had a different outcome if an entire state had reversed their position.

 19 states have never had any influence since 1900.